antonfirsov/docs/2017/10-Oct/compatibility-analyzer/compatibility-analyzer.md

     <PlatformCompatIgnore>Linux;MacOSX</PlatformCompatIgnore>
 </PropertyGroup>
 ```
-If your code targets multiple platforms and you want to take advantage of API not supported on some of them, you can guard that part of the code with conditional expression like this one:
+If your code targets multiple platforms and you want to take advantage of an API not supported on some of them, you can guard that part of the code with an `if`-statement:

 ```CSharp
 if (RuntimeInformation.IsOSPlatform(OSPlatform.Windows))